.NET (1326)

 PM> Install-Package Spire.PDF

-• Load a sample SVG file using PdfDocument.LoadFromFile() method.
+- Load a PDF file using PdfDocument.LoadFromFIle() method.

 using Spire.Pdf;